microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 The configuration for YARP is defined in the appsettings.json file.
 It defines a set of:

 Routes - which map incoming requests to the backend clusters based on aspects of the request such as host name, path, method, request headers etc. Specifying a Host is the only required field.
-Routes are ordered, so the "app1" route needs to be defined first as "route2" will act as a catchall for all paths that have not already been matched.
+Routes are ordered, so the "app1" route needs to be defined first since "route2" will act as a catchall for all paths that have not already been matched.

 Backends - which are the clusters of destination servers that requests can be routed to and load balanced across.